Watch-And-Help: A Challenge for Social Perception and Human-AI Collaboration: Benchmark

 \textbf{Helping Alice's Belief's Update.} In addition to directly achieving predicates in Alice's goal, Bob can also help by influencing Alice's belief update.
 A typical behavior is that when Bob opens containers, Alice can update her belief accordingly and find the goal object more quickly (Figure~\ref{fig:helping_behaviors}c).
 This is the main reason why Bob with random actions can sometimes help speed up the task too.

-\textbf{Multi-level Actions.} The current baselines do not consider plans over low-level actions (e.g., path finding).
-This strategy significantly decreases the search space, but will also result in inefficient path finding and inability to predict other agents' future paths.
+\textbf{Multi-level Actions.} The current baselines do not consider plans over low-level actions (e.g., pathfinding).
+This strategy significantly decreases the search space, but will also result in inefficient pathfinding and inability to predict other agents' future paths.
 Consequently, Bob agent sometimes unintentionally blocks Alice (Figure~\ref{fig:helping_behaviors}d).
 A better AI agent should consider actions on both levels.

 \textbf{False Belief.} Actions taken by an agent may cause another agent to have false beliefs (Figure~\ref{fig:helping_behaviors}e).